 The result was clean and eye-catching.

-He didn’t wait until funds were more readily available, because he didn’t go into the lawn care industry to be a “slave to his job”.
-His goal is to create a successful business that thrives.
+He didn’t wait until funds were more readily available, because his goal is to create a successful lawn care business that thrives.

 Matt believes every new customer is hiring his image, because they’re proud of him parking his trucks in front of their home.
 He thought waiting to wrap his trucks was senseless.